 Multi-model annual mean change in surface ozone (O3) (ppb) concentrations at different warming levels.
 Changes are shown for a) 1.0°C, b) 1.5°C, c) 2.0°C and d) 2.5°C increase in global mean surface air temperature.
 CMIP6 models include GFDL-ESM4, GISS-E2-1-G, MRI-ESM2-0 and UKESM1-0-LL.
 For each model the change in surface O3 is calculated as difference between the ssp370SST and ssp370pdSST experiments in the year when the difference in the global mean surface air temperature between the experiments exceeds the temperature threshold.
 The difference is calculated as a 20-year mean in surface O3 around the year when the temperature threshold in each model is exceeded.
 The multi-model change in global annual mean surface O3 concentrations with ± 1 σ are shown within parenthesis.
 Uncertainty is represented using the simple approach: No overlay indicates regions with high model agreement, 3 out of 4 models agree on sign of change; diagonal lines indicate regions with low model agreement, where 3 out of 4 models agree on sign of change.
 For more information on the simple approach, please refer to the Cross-Chapter Box Atlas.1.
 Further details on data sources and processing are available in the chapter data table (Table 6.SM.1).

 [END FIGURE 6.14 HERE]

-Impact of climate change on particulate matter
+Impact of Climate Change on Particulate Matter